pattylo/Aoligei/README.md

     ```
     sudo passwd {username}
     ```
+3. For convenience, you'd better install Firefox to your VIM4 because Google Chrome is not supported.
-3. Install docker in VIM4.
+4. Install docker in VIM4.
 Follow this [page](https://docs.docker.com/engine/install/ubuntu/) and it should get the task done.
 Remember to read everything when you are doing the installation, please do not just blindly copy every single command into your terminal.

-4. Do the following to get your Docker image:
+5. Do the following to get your Docker image:
     ```
     git clone https://github.com/HKPolyU-UAV/airo_docker_lib
     ./build_hehe.sh vimswift